 Not into the candied or glazed vegetables?
 Trying to limit the extra sugar (and extra pounds)?
 Substitute the sugary glazed veggies with savory oven-roasted Veggie Delight!
-All you need is parsnips, carrots, red onion, and brussel sprouts.
-Cut the brussel sprouts in four (half and then half again) and then cut the remaining veggies in a similar size.
+All you need is parsnips, carrots, red onion, and Brussel sprouts.
+Cut the Brussel sprouts in four pieces (half and then half again) and then cut the remaining veggies in a similar size.

-Drizzle with olive oil, lightly season with salt, sage, thyme, and basil, and toss.
+Drizzle with olive or coconut oil, lightly season with salt, sage, thyme, and basil, and toss.
 Put it in the oven to roast until the veggies are soft enough for a fork to slide through (especially the carrots).